TEACHING EXCHANGE PROGRAM

 2. To provide telephone access and make available to the participant computers with Internet access and e-mail.

-3. To provide four Portuguese group lessons or two private lessons a week for free.
+3. To provide four Portuguese group lessons or two private lessons a week for free during the semester period.

 4. To provide orientation and support while the participant acts as language instructor, always respecting his/her individual style.